About Autodesk, Inc.

 The Manufacturing segment, about 25% of revenue, makes prototyping software for manufacturers of automotive, industrial machinery, consumer, and building products.
-The segment’s lead product is Autodesk Inventor.
+The segment's lead product is Autodesk Inventor.

 The AutoCAD and AutoCAD LT business, which accounts for close to 30% of revenue, is the home of Autodesk's flagship product and biggest revenue producer, AutoCAD.
 The companion product, AutoCAD LT, allows sharing of documents.

 The Media and Entertainment segment, more than 5% of revenue, offers computer animation programs such as Autodesk Maya, for design visualization, visual effects, and games production.

 Autodesk's revenue is spread among its major geographic regions.
-The US is Autodesk’s biggest single market, accounting for more than 35% of sales, most of the company’s revenue comes from international customers.
-The Europe, Middle East, and Africa region generates 40% of sales and the Asia/Pacific region accounts for about a fifth of sales.
+The US is Autodesk's biggest single market, accounting for about a third of sales, but the Europe, Middle East, and Africa region generates 40% of sales and the Asia/Pacific region accounts for about a fifth of sales.
 The company's products are translated and localized for users who speak German, French, Italian, Spanish, Russian, Japanese, Korean, and simplified and traditional Chinese.
 Autodesk is based in San Rafael, California.